ncatlab/nlab/README.md

 Joining in
 ==========

 All help is very welcome!
-Just send an email to Richard Williamson (richard (at) rwilliamson-mathematics.info) or Urs Schreiber (urs.schreiber (at) gmail.com) to express your interest, and we'll take it from there.
+Just get in touch on the [nForum](https://nforum.ncatlab.org/) to express your interest, and we'll take it from there.

 License
 =======